Marise Gaughan is a critically-acclaimed author and comedian from Dublin.

-Her debut show Drowning discusses her father’s (successful) suicide attempt and her own (unsuccessful one).
-It premiered at the Dublin Fringe Festival in 2019 where it was nominated for the Fringe’s Spirit of Wit Moira Brady Averill Award for artists willing to take risks and whose work defies categorisation with bold and unconventional material and for the First Fortnight Award for shows that challenge stigma and prejudice about mental health.
-Marise was awarded the Women’s Irish Network Arts Bursary to enable her to take the show to the Edinburgh Fringe Festival.
+As a stand-up comedian, Marise started her career in Los Angeles, appearing in on stages including The Comedy Store and The Hollywood Improv.
+Since returning to the UK, her debut stand-up show Drowning explored her father’s (successful) suicide attempt and her own (unsuccessful) one.
+It premiered at the Dublin Fringe Festival in 2019 where it was nominated for the Fringe’s Spirit of Wit Moira Brady Averill Award for artists whose work defies categorisation with bold and unconventional material and for the First Fortnight Award for shows that challenge stigma and prejudice about mental health.
+Marise was subsequently awarded the Women’s Irish Network Arts Bursary.
+She has also supported acts including Rob Delaney, Ari Shaffir and Jim Norton on tour.

 Gaughan’s humour is dark, biting, and painfully honest, but it is in the moments when she is being gentler to herself that her words are at their most transcendent.

 Trouble is an outstanding memoir, a text on addiction that gets to the heart of its implicit trauma and complications.
 Gaughan has a remarkable voice, self-assured yet vulnerable, frank to a staggering degree – and likeable even in her darkest moments.

 Sunday Business Post

 An outstanding text on addiction and girlhood, equal parts vulnerable and witty